The best things to do in Helsinki with kids

 Suomenlinna is also a living part of Helsinki with a population of around 800 permanent residents who live in the 350+ apartments and houses on the island.
 There’s also a library, shop and a primary school.

-Ferries run to Suomenlinna regularly from the ferry dock at Market Square and tickets cost € 5.00.
+Ferries run to Suomenlinna regularly from the ferry dock at Market Square.
 A water bus also runs during the summer months.

 Helsinki City Museum

 Kids can jump in a horse-drawn carriage, steer an 18th century ship or discover the most popular TV shows in Finland during the 1970s.
-There’s the 18th century Sederholm shop where children can role play and a 1930s classroom where you can play at being schoolmaster.

 During the summer months, Children’s Town offers daily DIY crafts workshops for families.